This web1 publication aspires to dip into Gita

 Open source tools

 Since web-browser is a general purpose application, fine-tuning it for readability is somewhat a necessity.
-I use an open source publishing tool mdBook to bind these pages into a book-like reading experience.
+I use an open source publishing tool mdBook to bind2 these pages into a book-like reading experience.
 The web-app thus created has many features :

 - It handles layout and responsive design, so my mind stays on the content - instead of technology.